Green Lantern: The Animated Series: Development

 In early stages of production, the show was conceived as a "Bruce Timm-does-CG-project".
 Phil Kent, chairman and CEO of Time Warner's Turner Networks unit, originally announced that Green Lantern: The Animated Series would be a part of Cartoon Network's original programming.
 A preview of the show was featured at the 2010 New York Comic Con featuring test footage, characters/story description, and art work.
-Bruce Timm, who produced the entire DC Animated Universe, also announced at New York Comic Con that he would be producing the show.
+Timm, who produced the entire DC Animated Universe, was attached as producer of the show.
 Timm was originally reluctant to use CG instead of traditional animation, but eventually came around.
-A total of 26 episodes had been ordered for the first season.
+A total of 26 episodes were ordered for the first season.
 By the time of New York Comic Con, thirteen had already been planned, and five had already been recorded.
-The series is not intended to be an origin story, due to Warner Bros. already releasing a film based on the characters' origin.
-The series is the first television series by Bruce Timm and the first series featuring Green Lantern to be rendered using CG.
-The producers have confirmed that it was requested that the character Sinestro not be used.
-This was later overturned in 2013, and Sinestro finally did appear.
-The producers also confirmed that if the series was a hit, other Lanterns like Guy Gardner, John Stewart and Kyle Rayner might be introduced.
+The series was not intended to be an origin story, due to Warner Bros. already releasing a film based on the characters' origin.
+The series is the first television series by Timm and the first series featuring Green Lantern to be rendered using CG.
+Originally, Sinestro was not allowed to be used, but this was later overturned in 2013, and Sinestro finally did appear.
+The producers said that if the series was a hit, other Lanterns like Guy Gardner, John Stewart, and Kyle Rayner might be introduced.